bitfox-git/hackernewspaper/README.md

 # hackernewspaper

 The HackerNewsLetter in Newspaper format.
-An Latex generated pdf containing the HackerNewsLetter.
+An Latex generated PDF containing the HackerNewsLetter edition.

 ## Motivation